ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 _Component Name_

--   `nimble-rich-text-mention-user`
+-   `nimble-rich-text-mention-users`

 _Content_

--   One or more `nimble-mapping-mention` elements
+-   One or more `nimble-mapping-mention-user` elements

 #### Mapping element (mention):